Soccer-Chelsea fans should be allowed to buy FA Cup tickets, says UK lawmaker | Sports-Games

 Chelsea fans must not be punished by the sanctions on the club's owner and should be allowed to buy tickets for the FA Cup semi-final clash against Crystal Palace next month, the chair of a UK parliamentary committee said on Monday.

-The FA declined to comment when contacted by Reuters.
+The club said last week they were in discussions with the Office of Financial Sanctions Implementation but could not make the appropriate amendments to the licence in time to sell tickets for the quarter-final.
+The FA said they were working with the government to ensure tickets are sold while "respecting the sanctions" that were placed on Chelsea.

+"We hope to have sell-out crowds at both of our FA Cup semi-finals at Wembley Stadium.
+This includes tickets for Chelsea supporters for their match against Crystal Palace," an FA spokesperson added.
 Chelsea were put up for sale by Abramovich before sanctions were imposed on the oligarch by the British government, effectively giving it control of the club.

 The club's sale is being overseen by U.S. bank Raine Group which plans to narrow down the shortlist of bidders to three on Monday or Tuesday.